- Container Networking Is Simple!

-Working with containers always feels like magic.
+Working with containers can feel like magic at times.
 In a good way for those who understand the internals and in a terrifying - for those who don't.
-Luckily, we've been looking under the hood of the containerization technology for quite some time already and even managed to uncover that containers are just isolated and restricted Linux processes, that images aren't really needed to run containers, and on the contrary - to build an image we need to run some containers.
+Luckily, we've been looking under the hood of the containerization technology for quite some time already and even managed to uncover that containers are just isolated and restricted Linux processes, that images aren't really needed to run containers, and that, on the contrary, to build an image we may need to run containers.

 Now comes a time to tackle the container networking problem.
 Or, more precisely, a single-host container networking problem.
 In this article, we are going to answer the following questions:

-- How to virtualize network resources to make containers think each of them has a dedicated network stack?
+• How to virtualize network resources to make containers think they have individual network environments?

-- How to turn containers into friendly neighbors, prevent them from interfering, and teach to communicate well?
+• How to turn containers into friendly neighbors and teach to communicate with each other?

-- How to reach the outside world (e.g. the Internet) from inside the container?
+• How to reach the outside world (e.g. the Internet) from the inside of a container?

-- How to reach containers running on a machine from the outside world (aka port publishing)?
+• How to reach containers running on a Linux host from the outside world?

 Prerequisites

-What constitutes a Linux network stack?
-Well, obviously, the set of network devices.
+What constitutes a Linux network environment, a.k.a. a networking context?
+Well, obviously, a set of network devices.
 What else?
-Probably, the set of routing rules.
-And not to forget, the set of netfilter hooks, including defined by iptables rules.
+Probably, some routing rules.
+And, of course not to forget - netfilter hooks, including those that are defined by iptables rules.
+There are more components, but the above should suffice for our purposes in this tutorial.

 #!/usr/bin/env bash